gizatechxyz/giza-agents/README.md

 prefect server start
 ```

+## Examples

+Examples of how to use the Actions SDK can be found in the `examples` directory.
+Each example includes a README with detailed instructions on how to run the example.

+For instance, the `imagenet` example demonstrates how to use the Giza SDK to perform image classification using a pre-trained ResNet-50 model from the ONNX model zoo.

+To understand how to execute these examples, please refer to the README file in each example's directory.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or create an issue to get started.